sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 ✅️ In DST On auto calculate On remove date input fields and show DST rules message

-▶️ If no funds then remove funds slide
+✅️ If no funds then remove funds slide

-▶️ If no expenses then remove expenses slide
+✅️ If no expenses then remove expenses slide

+▶️ analog clock. migrate styles to scss

+▶️ digital clock. migrate styles to scss

+▶️ analog clock.
+Move on the right side in fullscreen

+▶️ digital clock.
+Move on the right side in fullscreen

+Put Masjid Name on Dashboard

 Create data version mongo document